exactasmache/RSAinstances/README.md

   - __Arcs-density__: amount of links of the topology over a complete graph.
   - __Demands-Density__: Relation between the maximum volume required by the demands and the arc capacity, i.e., _s*_.

-To calculate the arcs-density for each topology, we interpret it as a directed graph _G(V,E)_, which is the natural way, even though there are several works that assume symmetrical demands using the same spectrum, thus simplifying the number of edges in half by using undirected graphs.
+To calculate the arcs-density for each topology, we interpret it as a directed graph _G = (V, E)_, which is the natural way, even though there are several works that assume symmetrical demands using the same spectrum, thus simplifying the number of edges in half by using undirected graphs.

 The arcs-density of a graph _G_, called as _&Delta;(G)_, then is calculated as